sfletche/til/git/cherry-pick-vs-rebase.md

     A-B-C-D`-E`-F`-G` (master)

 but cherry-picking resulted in far fewer merge conflicts than rebasing.
+Why would this be the case?

-After talking with the co-workers mentioned above I think I now understand why.
+After talking with the co-workers mentioned above I I now understand why.

-In the rebase example, when I rebase other-next onto master, git goes back to the common ancestor, B, and rebases all commits from that ancestor to the tip of other-next on top of master.
+In the rebase example, when I rebase `other-next` onto `master`, git needs to first find the common ancestor, `B`, and then git rebases all commits from that ancestor to the tip of `other-next`.
 (More details about git's rebase decision making can be found [here](http://stackoverflow.com/a/38253199/379512).)
-The side effect of this is that if there were merge conflicts when rebasing next on top of master, then those same conflicts will re-emerge when rebasing those same commits again on top of master as part of the other-next rebase.
+The side effect of this is that if there were merge conflicts when rebasing `next` onto `master`, then those same conflicts will re-emerge when rebasing `other-next` onto master, because those same commits are part of the trail from `other-next` to the common ancestor, `B`.
-Cherry picking on the other hand is limited to those commits on the other-next branch alone.
+Cherry picking on the other hand is limited to only those commits on the `other-next` branch, and so those conflicts from the `next` remnants are bypassed and the cherry picking results in fewer conflicts.

+viola.